Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 Develop contingency plans for terminating the relationship in an effective manner

-Prepare Your TPRM Program for the Proposed Guidance
+Align Your TPRM Program with Interagency Guidance

-Meeting Proposed Interagency Guidance on Third-Party Relationships Requirements
+Meeting Interagency Guidance on Third-Party Relationships Requirements

-Proposed Guidance | How We Help |
+Guidance | How We Help |

 ---|---|

-1. Planning “Before entering into a third-party relationship, banking organizations evaluate the types and nature of risks in the relationship and develop a plan to manage the relationship and its related risks.
-Certain third parties, particularly those providing critical services, typically warrant significantly greater planning and consideration.
-For example, when critical activities are involved, such plans may be presented to and approved by a banking organization’s board of directors (or a designated board committee) […]” |
+1. Planning “As part of sound risk management, effective planning allows a banking organization to evaluate and consider how to manage risks before entering into a third-party relationship.
+Certain third parties, such as those that support a banking organization’s higher-risk activities, including critical activities, typically warrant a greater degree of planning and consideration.
+For example, when critical activities are involved, plans may be presented to and approved by a banking organization’s board of directors (or a designated board committee) …” |

 As part of the process to establish or refine your third-party risk management program, consider: